Last updated on June 24, 2023

-Rich and profound in its history, it is the new generation that is making its mark on the Soave region.
-It is similar to a rebirth where the old guard is trending out and the new is moving forward yet still keeping the family tradition of winemaking but with innovations.
-This captures the essence of Soave, which is located in the Veneto Region of northern Italy near Verona, today.
+Rich and profound in its history, it is the new generation that makes its mark on the Soave region today.
+Similar to a rebirth where the old guard trends out, and the new moves forward yet still keeping the family tradition of winemaking but with innovations.
+This family tradition captures the essence of Soave, which is located in the Veneto Region of northern Italy near Verona today.

-Its iconic beacon, known as the Castello di Soave signifies both the DOC and DOCG wines that this region represents.
-Soaring over the town of Soave it also symbolizes the wine varietals recognized in this area.
-Garganega is the principal grape but Trebbiano di Soave and Chardonnay are also permitted in small percentages.
-It acknowledges the dry still wine as well as the sparkling Spumante and the passito.
+Its iconic beacon, known as the Castello di Soave, signifies both the DOC and DOCG wines that this region represents.
+Soaring over the town, it also symbolizes the wine varietals recognized in this area.
+Garganega is the principal grape, but Trebbiano di Soave and Chardonnay are also permitted in small percentages.
+It acknowledges the dry still wine as well as the sparkling Spumante and the Passito.

-Soave was designated a DOC region in 1986.
+Soave became a designated DOC region in 1986.
 A separate Soave Superiore DOCG was created in 2001.
-Soave is made up of 13 municipalities and over 16,000 acres and is divided into the following 3 sub-regions.
-In addition to Soave DOC there is the Soave Classico Doc and the Soave Colli Scaligen DOC.
+Soave consists of 13 municipalities and over 16,000 acres and is divided into the following three sub-regions.
+In addition to Soave DOC, there is the Soave Classico Doc and the Soave Colli Scalige DOC.

-The areas soil composition is either volcanic, which is found in the eastern and central part of the region and calcareous limestone soils found in the southern and western portions.
-These soils drive the flavors, acidity, minerality and profiles of the Soave.
-The volcanic soils produce a riper more viscous and richer wine while those of the calcareous soils are floral, citric and refreshing with some chalkiness.
+The area’s soil composition consists of either volcanic situated in the eastern and central part of the region and calcareous limestone soils found in the southern and western portions.
+These soils drive the flavors, acidity, minerality, and profiles of the Soave.
+The volcanic soils produce a riper, more viscous, and richer wine, while those of the calcareous soils are floral, citric, and refreshing with some chalkiness.

-Discovering Soave one must realize that this is a wine that can withstand some time.
-When Soave is first bottled it does not represent what might be called the soul of Soave.
-To really appreciate the qualities of Soave it is best to let the wine sit in the bottle developing over the year after it is first released.
+Discovering Soave, one must realize that this wine can withstand some time.
+When the wine is first bottled, it does not represent what might be called the soul of Soave.
+It is best to let the wine sit in the bottle developing over the year after it is first released, to appreciate its qualities.

-An excellent example of a winery that has an outstanding reputation for aging Soave is Fillippi Winery.
+An excellent example of a winery that has an outstanding reputation for aging Soave is Filippi Winery.
 Located in the Colli Scaglieri region of Soave, the winery is housed in a 14 Century building.
-Colli Scaglieri is a sub area with a separate DOC.
-The Winery was purchased in 1920 and today is run by Filippo Filippi.
+Colli Scaglieri is a sub-area with a separate DOC.
+Purchasing the property in 1920, today, Filippo Filippi runs the winery.
 Utilizing Biodynamic and organic principles are the backbone behind Filippi wine.
 The soils are volcanic with black basalt and show what extremely volcanic soils impart on the grapes and wine.

-Although young the Castel Cerino is a very fresh wine with high acidity and aromas of wet stone and bananas.
-The Alzari is a more innovative wine is made up of 60% pressed grapes and 40% dried making a more balanced wine with aromas of pineapple and banana.
-The wine is aged 10 – 12 months in oak.
-Showing us the quality of the wines produced from Coffele, we sampled a 2002 Ca’Vinco.
-With it golden color the wine was still very together.
-As an experiment Coffele made a 100% Garganega with no sulfites.
-This to held well with high acidity and good color.
+Although young, the Castel Cerino is a very fresh wine with high acidity and aromas of wet stone and bananas.
+The Alzari, a more innovative wine, consists of 60% pressed grapes and 40% dried, making a more balanced wine with aromas of pineapple and banana.
+The wine ages 10 – 12 months in oak.
+Showing us the quality of the wines produced by Coffele, we sampled a 2002 Ca’Vinco.
+With its golden color, the wine was still very together.
+As an experiment, Coffele made a 100% Garganega with no sulfites.
+This wine also held well with high acidity and excellent color.

-Cantina Franchetto is a family winery started in 1982 and located in my most eastern portion of Soave known as Terrossa.
+Cantina Franchetto is a family winery that started in 1982 and located in my most eastern portion of Soave, known as Terrossa.
 Terrossa also refers to the red soil of this area.
 It is very rich in minerals.
 Many of the vines are 50-60 years old.
-The Franchetto family roots have always been in farming but around 1936 they went from growing table grapes to wine grapes.
+The Franchetto family roots have always been in farming, but around 1936 they went from growing table grapes to wine grapes.

 Today Giulia Franchetto works with her father, Antonio bringing in the feminine touch to the winery.
-After graduating with a degree in oenology Giulia started working at the family winery in 2012.
+After graduating with a degree in enology, Giulia started working at the family winery in 2012.
 It is not only wine that ties this family together.
 They are a very musical family, each playing an instrument.
-Perhaps this melodious aspect of the family also is imparted into the wine as if it were playing its own song.
+Perhaps this melodious aspect of the family also imparts into the wine as if it plays its own song.

-Giulia is an example of the trend towards more woman winemakers.
-Giulia’s influence could be seen in the 2015 La Capelina is well balance with fresh white florals and mild citrus that brings forth a nice acidity and minerality.
-The wine was softer and more feminine in its delivery and texture on the palette compared to many wines samples at the 2015 Preview.
+Giulia is an example of the trend towards more women winemakers.
+Giulia’s influence could be seen in the 2015 La Capelina, a well-balanced wine with fresh white florals and mild citrus that brings forth a nice acidity and minerality.
+The wine was softer and more feminine in its delivery and texture on the palate compared to many wines samples at the 2015 Preview.